Individualized and Interpretable Sleep Forecasting via a Two-Stage Adaptive Spatial-Temporal Model: Related Work

 Nevertheless, generalization across diverse populations and environments remains challenging.
 Traditional machine learning models typically assume identical distributions between training and testing data, an assumption often violated in practical scenarios due to inter-subject variability and different data collection conditions.
 Transfer learning has enhanced the generalization capabilities of these models across diverse populations and heterogeneous data sources~\cite{peng2025heterogeneity}.
 Moreover, domain adaptation techniques have emerged as a promising solution, facilitating learning of domain-invariant features and reducing distributional discrepancies~\cite{jia2021multi}.
 Domain adaptation is crucial in sleep forecasting due to significant variations across populations, environments, and wearable technologies that cause models trained on specific groups or devices to generalize poorly.
 These variations include physiological differences in heart rate variability, circadian rhythms, and sleep architecture, environmental factors such as climate, noise, and lighting that influence sleep quality~\cite{Obradovich2017}, and technological heterogeneity from different manufacturers' measurement algorithms~\cite{Winslow2017}.
 Domain adaptation methods address these challenges by transferring knowledge between domains (populations or devices), enabling personalized and reliable predictions essential for clinical and individual sleep management.

-Test‐time adaptation (TTA) is an emerging inference‐time strategy that dynamically refines a pre‐trained model using incoming test data to address distributional shifts common in sleep forecasting.
-Unlike traditional models trained on fixed datasets—which often generalize poorly across age groups, health conditions, or different wearable devices—TTA enables on‐the‐fly adjustment of model parameters, improving personalization and accuracy without full retraining~\cite{Wang2020}.
+\gls{tta} is an emerging inference‐time strategy that dynamically refines a pre‐trained model using incoming test data to address distributional shifts common in sleep forecasting.
 This is particularly valuable for handling inter‐ and intra‐individual variations in sleep patterns due to lifestyle changes or stress, as well as device heterogeneity arising from diverse data collection algorithms~\cite{Sun2020}.
-Moreover, by adapting in real time to environmental factors such as ambient noise or temperature fluctuations, TTA enhances the robustness and reliability of sleep‐quality predictions in real‐world settings~\cite{Liang2022}.
+Moreover, by adapting in real time to environmental factors such as ambient noise or temperature fluctuations, \gls{tta} enhances the robustness and reliability of sleep‐quality predictions in real‐world settings~\cite{Liang2022}.